New food lockers offer guests faster, safer order pickup

 The lockers were placed in a corridor just outside the food court.
 This provides the added benefit of naturally separating the customers for the two restaurants, as well as from customers ordering in the food court.

-The University of Arizona contracts with a popular mobile order and delivery app that is already integrated with the Apex technology.
+The University of Arizona uses Grubhub for its mobile ordering, one of the platforms Apex has built a native integration with.
 This sped implementation and ensures a seamless experience for both employees and customers.

 “I was impressed at how quickly we were able to get these going,” Carlson added.

 When an order comes in, the Grubhub app talks to Apex Cloud to create a delivery code and prints out on a ticket in the kitchen.
 When the order is ready, an employee takes the ticket to the locker and scans the delivery code, which pops open a door.
 The customer receives their unique pickup code by email or text, then simply scans that code at the locker, and their correct door opens.

 Because the process is pretty simple, training was quick.
 Apex provided remote video onboarding to key members of the UA team, who then trained staff and student employees.

 Busy customers can now enjoy the convenience of being able to skip the regular line and pick up their order in seconds from a secure, contactless locker.
 As one student said, “It makes it a lot easier because you can see the whole menu on your phone.
 You don’t have to stand in line and you don’t have to come in contact with anyone.
 You just come in, grab your food and leave.”

 “We chose Apex because they’re super easy to work with.
 During the rush to open for fall classes, they worked with us to make sure they could get our solution delivered in time, and the delivery and implementation was seamless,” said Carlson.